President: Samantha Howard

 Vocal performance credits include Houston Symphony Chorus, The Texas Master Chorale, Choir of St. John the Divine, the Brazosport Symphony Orchestra and the Houston Metropolitan Consort.
 He is currently the Director of Music at Rosehill Methodist Church.

 Jed received a Bachelor of Music from Southwestern University in Georgetown, Texas, studying with Dr. Kenny Sheppard, and a Master of Education in Administration from Lamar University.
-His life revolves around his two incredible children, Avery, Freshman at the University of Texas, and Aidan, 2023 All-State Choir member, Saxophonist in the Waller Bulldog Band, and actor in the WHS theater department.
+His life revolves around his two incredible children, Avery, Sophomore at the University of Texas, and Senior Aidan, 2024/25 All-State Choir member, Saxophonist in the Waller Bulldog Band, and actor in the WHS theater department.

 Jed’s goal for the TMHS Wildcat Choir Program is to not only be recognized at the state level, but the national level, for performance and student leadership.